 SDSU Graduate Business Programs makes every effort to return admissions decisions to applicants in a timely fashion.
 Applicants will be notified via email.
 Depending on the volume of mail received at the university, mail processing can take from one to four weeks from the date of receipt at SDSU for information to be updated on the Web Portal (this includes transcripts, GMAT/GRE and TOEFL/IELTS scores).
 After all the applicant's materials have been received by SDSU, an admissions decision can take approximately two months to complete.

-Once you have submitted the CSU Mentor application, you will be assigned a RedID number, which will be e-mailed to you.
+Once you have submitted the Cal State Apply application, you will be assigned a RedID number, which will be e-mailed to you.
 If you have not received your RedID within 10-15 business days of applying, please contact Graduate Admissions.